dotxyteam/ReflectionUI/README.md

 ## The GUI builder Online Documenation

 Note that since the version 4.6.0 the GUI builder has an online documentation.
-To view it click on the question mark buttons available on any customization tools user interface.
+To view it click on the question mark buttons available on any customization editor window.

 ## Demonstration Videos (and covered subjects)